nicholasdille/container-slides/120_kubernetes/ci_cd/slides.md

 ![](images/automate_all_the_things.webp) <!-- .element: style="float: right; width: 40%;" -->

+Handle Ops stuff like a developer would

+Everything in version control...

-XXX version control because YAML is text
+...because YAML is text

-XXX separate instance for testing

-XXX PR/MR for Ops changes
+Use branches for stages (e.g. dev, qa, live)

+Pipeline to deploy to stages

+Integrate changes using pull/merge requests

-XXX automated tests
+Add automated tests to pipeline

+Changes are pushed into Kubernetes cluster

 ---